You can create a new recurring product in any Regpack project by simply creating a new product and selecting “Recurring” as the product type.

 Recurring Products have a subset of settings that allow you to customize the product to your specifications.

-- Allowing the user the option to remove themselves from the recurring schedule
+- Allowing the user the option to unsubscribe themselves

 - When to stop adding the product to the user cart (never, after X number of occurrences, on a fixed date)